joakimsigvald/XspecT/README.md

 }
 ```

-To write a test with XspecT, such as the one above, you start by subclassing `Spec`.
-Each test is expressed as a specification and executed as a pipeline with three phases:
-*arrange*, *act*, and *assert*.

-We will begin with the first stage: arranging the test pipeline.

-### Arrange
+### 1.1 Arrange

 The *arrange* stage defines the setup of the test pipeline.
 In XspecT, this is done by calling methods on `Spec`, either directly or fluently chained together.

 The following methods are used to arrange a test:

-* `Given`  — defines test setup and input data
+* `Given`  â€” defines test setup and input data
-* `After`  — setup that runs *before* the action
+* `After`  â€” setup that runs *before* the action
-* `Before` — teardown or verification that runs *after* the action
+* `Before` â€” teardown or verification that runs *after* the action

-The names `After` and `Before` reflect when they are executed relative to the `When` stage:
-`When` is executed **after** `After` and **before** `Before`.

-This means that setup and teardown behavior follows a fixed semantic order,
-independent of how the corresponding methods are arranged in the test code.
+Although the names After and Before may appear inverted at first glance, `After` runs **before** the action and `Before` runs **after** it.
+The naming reflects their position relative to the When stage, allowing specifications to read fluently as:
+*When executing the action after setup and before teardown, then this happens.*

-XspecT also provides mechanisms for referring to test data in a stable way,
+XspecT also provides mechanisms for preparing and referring to test data in a stable way,
 so the same values can be consistently reused across arrangement,
 execution, and assertion.

-### Act
+### 1.2 Act

 The *act* stage specifies the behavior under test by calling `When` with a lambda expression.
-The lambda takes the subject under test as argument and should call the method under test.
+The lambda takes the subject under test as argument and should execute the behaviour under test.

 The subject under test is automatically created based on the arrangement,
 unless it is static or explicitly provided.

 As with arrangement, the order in which `Given`, `After`, `Before`, and `When`
-are written does not matter; they may be chained in any order.
+are written does not matter.
+Because execution is deferred until assertion, XspecT can deterministically reorder the pipeline before running it.
+So the execution order of the steps is always: `Given`->`After`->`When`->`Before`.

 Each specification defines exactly one action under test and therefore contains a single `When` stage.

-### Assert
+### 1.3 Assert

 XspecT includes a fluent assertion library, `XspecT.Assert`, conceptually similar to FluentAssertions,
 but with a more compact syntax based on the verbs `Is`, `Has`, and `Does`.